arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 ### Variables

-In order to retrieve and store information we need to create Variables in the Arduino IoT Cloud, they are very similar to the variables we create in a regular sketch.
+In order to retrieve and store information we need to create Variables in the Arduino Cloud, they are very similar to the variables we create in a regular sketch.

 ![Variables associated to a Thing](assets/variable.png)